ph0bos/express-microservice-starter/README.md

 ```

 In the above example the application would be accessible at the following address: `http://0.0.0.0:8000/starter/v1`, with the `/actuator/info` and `/actuator/health` diagnostic endpoints activated.

+Note: the `registrationNetworkInterfacePriority` property allows the selection of the network interface when dynamically registering a service with ZooKeeper.

 ## API